Physician Assistant (PHAS)

 PHAS 5315.
 Pharmacotherapy III.
 (3 Credits)

-This course will identify, correlate, and apply pharmacologic concepts in order to select appropriate therapeutic management for specific disease states specific for particular topics covered in Primary Medicine III.
-Students will apply this content to the commonly used medications in those topics which are covered in Primary Medicine III, linking prior knowledge in previous coursework with selection of most appropriate therapeutic options for a particular disease state.
+This course focuses on identifying, correlating, and applying pharmacologic principles to select appropriate therapeutic treatments for specific disease states covered in Primary Medicine III.
+Students will use this knowledge to understand commonly prescribed medications for the conditions discussed in Primary Medicine III, integrating prior coursework to determine the most effective therapeutic options for each disease state.

 PHAS 5320.
 Skills for Primary Practice III.
 (2 Credits)

-This course will focus on procedural skills linked to Primary Medicine III including Orthopedics, pulmonary, cardiac, and GI procedures.
-Students will continue to improve skills in ECG and Radiology interpretation as well as continued practice in suturing skills.
-Instruction will include indications for, and performance of ECG’s, obtaining spirometry and peak flow measurements; placement of feeding and G-tubes.
+This course will focus on procedural skills linked to Primary Medicine III including orthopedic, pulmonary, cardiac, and GI procedures.
+Instruction will include, but is not limited to, performing an EKG, spirometry and peak flow measurements, placing feeding and G-tubes, and splinting and casting.
 Besides performing the skill, students will learn how to document the procedure (and in the case of ECG, Radiology, Spirometry and PF’s, learn to interpret results) and provide discharge information to the patient, including post-procedure education (if warranted).

 PHAS 5325.
 PA Professional Practice III.
 (1 Credit)

-PA Professional Practice III will focus on public health initiatives for the perspective of societal health.
+PA Professional Practice III will focus on public health initiatives from the perspective of societal health.
 The curriculum will cover global health and emerging diseases, emergency preparedness; environmental hazards, safe food and drug programs.
-For individual patient care and prevention, the student will focus on nutrition, tobacco use, and diet and physical activity in mirroring topics taught in Primary Medicine III, to provide patient education on health promotion and disease prevention guidelines.
-The course will also cover healthcare systems and EBM 2 continuing information to prepare students to evaluate the medical literature for patient care needs and evolving medicine.
+For individual patient care and prevention, the student will focus on nutrition, substance use disorders, and exercise and lifestyle management.
+This instruction will build upon topics taught in Primary Medicine III to provide patient education on health promotion and disease prevention guidelines.
+The course will also cover healthcare systems and evidence-based medicine to prepare students to evaluate the medical literature for patient care needs and evolving medicine.

 PHAS 5330.
 Medical Decision Making III.
 (2 Credits)

-This course will integrate content from all coursework throughout this term, and educate the student in the process of making medical decisions from history and physical exam findings, interpreted lab and diagnostic test results, and epidemiologic information provided in the disease entities covered in Primary Medicine II and building upon the material learned in prior term.
-This course builds on the process of learning to make medical decisions by creating a broad differential based on the chief complaint and narrowing that differential utilizing patient evaluation methods and creating plans of action for pharmacologic treatment or non-pharmacologic management, or referral as required, and then documenting the entire encounter.
-Students will effectively and consistently communicate through both verbal and written communication to facilitate collaboration and to enhance patient care.
+This course will integrate content from all coursework throughout this term, and educate the student in the process of making medical decisions from history and physical exam findings, interpreting lab and diagnostic test results, and incorporating epidemiologic information.
+This course builds on the process of learning to make medical decisions by developing a broad differential based on the chief complaint, then narrowing that differential and creating pharmacologic and non-pharmacologic treatment plans.
+Students will learn to effectively and consistently use both verbal communication and written documentation to facilitate collaboration and to enhance patient care.
 Students will draw relevant conclusions from this activity using an evidence-based approach while demonstrating professionalism and a commitment to advancing the practice of medicine through communications and interactions.

 PHAS 5400.
 Primary Medicine IV.
 (3 Credits)

 Primary Medicine IV will focus on the physiology and pathophysiology, epidemiology, clinical presentation, differential diagnosis of disease, and management of the most common disease states specific to women’s health, geriatrics, and pediatrics.
-Students will receive instruction in preventing STI’s, vaccinations and their ability to prevent disease; anticipatory guidance in pediatrics, fall prevention in geriatrics, as well as ways to help patients develop healthy behaviors in the pediatric adolescent populations; maintain health in the pregnant patient; maintain adequate nutrition in the geriatric population, and identify and prevent abuse and neglect across the lifespan.
+Students will receive instruction in health promotion and disease prevention, including STI prevention, prenatal care, immunizations, anticipatory guidance in pediatrics, and fall prevention in geriatrics.
+Students will also learn how to identify and prevent abuse and neglect across the lifespan.

 PHAS 5405.
 Labs & Diagnostics IV.
 (2 Credits)